jannie601H/BatchCrypt/README.md

 ### Contribution of this repository

-The core implementation of **BatchCrypt Zero-Skipping** was developed by **Kunha Kim**,
+The core implementation of **BatchCrypt Zero-Skipping** was developed by **Geonha Kim**,
 including:

-- Implementation of zero-skipping homomorphic encryption
-- Block-level gradient sparsity detection
+- Designed and implemented the BatchCrypt Zero-Skipping method to eliminate unnecessary homomorphic encryption of zero-valued gradient blocks.
+- Designed and implemented the aggregation procedure to correctly handle skipped blocks during encrypted federated learning aggregation.
-- Integration with BatchCrypt batching framework
+- Integration of the zero-skipping mechanism into the BatchCrypt batching and encryption pipeline.
-- Federated learning experiment pipeline

 The accepted paper extends this implementation by introducing **skip-threshold–based experimentation** and additional empirical analysis.